JS-RML/Learning-to-Grasp-by-Digging/README.md

 ## 4 Test
 ### 4.1 Test in simulation
-Here we provide a testing script to reproduce the results in the paper.
+Here we provide a testing script to reproduce the simulation results in the paper.
 Our saved model will download automatically.
 The model is tested on three objects which are used during training.

     python test_in_sim.py